-1602.3 All protests shall be signed by the protestant and contain the protestant's full name, e-mail address, if any, and mailing address.
-Protestant groups of five or more residents or property owners of the District sharing common ground, or in a moratorium zone established under D.C.
-Official Code § 25-351, a group of no fewer than three residents or property owners of the District, shall identify a designated representative(s) who shall represent the group and receive correspondence from the Board on the group's behalf.
+1602.4 Protests submitted by abutting property owners, protestant groups of five (5) or more residents or property owners, or a group of three (3) or more residents located in a moratorium zone, of the District sharing common ground shall be signed by all of the protestants and shall contain each protestant's full printed name, e-mail address, if any, and mailing address.
+The protest shall identify a designated representative(s) who shall represent the protestant group and receive correspondence from the Board on the protestant group's behalf.

-1602.4 For purposes of § 1602.3, electronic signatures on protest letters are permitted.
+1602.5 For purposes of § 1602.3, electronic signatures on protest letters are permitted.

-1602.5 The Board may require protestants to appear in person before the Board for the purpose of determining that a sufficient number of individuals exist to have standing pursuant to D.C.
+1602.6 The Board may require protestants to appear in person before the Board for the purpose of determining that a sufficient number of individuals exist to have standing pursuant to D.C.
 Official Code § 25-601.